Preparing Ground Beef For Safe Consumption

 1-888-MPHOTLINE or visit

-Consumers should only eat ground beef patties that have been cooked to a safe temperature of 160 °F. When a ground beef patty is cooked to
+Consumers should only eat ground beef or ground beef patties that have been cooked to a safe internal temperature of 160°F.

-Color is not a reliable indicator that ground beef patties have been cooked to a temperature high enough to kill harmful bacteria such as E. coli O157:H7.
+Color is NOT a reliable indicator that ground beef or ground beef patties have been cooked to a temperature high enough to kill harmful bacteria such as E. coli O157:H7.